The Power of a Mark

 - The lack of process visibility for all perioperative stakeholders dependent on timely reprocessing

 Censis Technologies also offers a comprehensive instrument marking service that provides a rapid deployment option for applying CensiMark instrument-specific barcodes to a facility’s existing instrument inventory.
-This optional service provides facilities a committed team of experienced industry professionals that arrive on-site to mark the maximum number of instruments at a facility with minimum disruption to daily workflow.
+This optional service provides facilities a committed team of experienced industry professionals that arrives on-site to mark the maximum number of instruments at a facility with minimum disruption to daily workflow.

 ECMP: Remarkable Technology

 The electro-chemical marking process (ECMP) is a key component of the CensiMark proprietary solution.
 ECMP applies a 2-D matrix barcode mark on the surface of an instrument without affecting the instrument’s passivation layer.
 Using a marking wand with the marking head dipped in a non-toxic electrolyte solution, a low-voltage current is passed through the wand to a stencil placed over the area of the instrument intended to be marked.
 In a few seconds, an imprint of the stencil is transferred to the instrument.
 This method of instrument marking is a safe and easy process, with the resulting mark typically lasting the lifetime of the instrument.

 The CensiMark solution also includes a high quality stencil product, that helps to ensure the effectiveness and success of the marking process, as well as promote the longevity of a mark.
 Each individual stencil bares a unique barcode designed specifically for surgical instrument tracking, so when applied, an individual instrument can be accurately and continuously tracked within a facility.

 - It does not damage the instrument surface.